lyft/clutch/docs/development/feature.md

 <img alt="Amiibo Lookup Panel" src={useBaseUrl('img/docs/feature-development/lookup-panel.png ')} width="75%" variant="centered"/>

 :::info
-This will only be visible once you finish the entire guide
+This will only be visible once you register the workflow in the `clutch.config.js` file, this is done in the Configuration section of this guide.
 :::

 Now let's build a way to display the details panel.